scdataco/looker-tornado-d3/index.md

 Choose a suitable ID e.g. `tornado_chart` and a label e.g. `🌪 Tornado` to show to users when they pick a visualisation.

+**Note: it seems that Looker's [New Explore Visualisations beta lab feature](https://docs.looker.com/admin-options/settings/labs#new_explore_visualizations) causes custom visualisation errors not to work properly and settings to behave strangely, and the drill menu to not be styled correctly.
+Turning this lab off appears to resolve these issues.**

 ## Status/known issues
 - currently in alpha status, so use at your own risk.
 Looker custom visualisations are loaded in a sandboxed iFrame so there *should* be minimal or no chance of this breaking anything beyond the visualisation not loading or working properly, but this cannot be guaranteed
-- works with results made up of one visible dimension and one visible pivot.
+- works with results made up of one visible dimension, one visible pivot and the first visible measure/measure-like calculation.
-- no friendly error messages yet
+- ~no friendly error messages yet~ errors if there are no pivots/dimensions/measures in the query.
+See note above about New Explore visualisations lab.
 - Value formats work but may not behave correctly e.g. number of decimals is not always respected properly
 - settings are available for bar colours and showing/hiding x scale
 - x scale doesn't always respect value formats
-- drill menus when clicking bars do work; styles don't currently match Looker's native drill menus
+- drill menus when clicking bars do work ~styles don't currently match Looker's native drill menus~ (see note above about New Explore visualisations lab)
 - probably various other things to improve/fix/add

 ## License